inimah/inimah.github.io/_posts/2017-01-29-hello-world.md

 Likewise, in my case at least, I also (in-dire) need of **BRAIN**, **HEART**, and **COURAGE**, Dorothy's best friends, for perseveringly finding the core problem at the edge of human knowledge boundary, and for surviving the failures when trying to push it (the problem found) further from the boundary.

 _And that's all my foreword_, welcome at the starting point of my version of yellow brick road.

-Next. will try to answer some common questions about what a PhD in IT / informatics / Computer Science is.
+Next. will try to post about what a PhD in IT / informatics / Computer Science is - because we often get those common questions about what we actually _do_ in our PhD.